Global Market for Geothermal Continues Upswing

 • Kenya: Kenya is one of the fastest growing geothermal markets in the world.
 Kenya’s government is moving a substantial amount of resources into building up its geothermal infrastructure and the support is paying dividends.
 Right now 296 MW of the over ~1,000 MW of geothermal under development in Kenya are physically under construction.
 If all projects are completed on time Kenya will lead the world with substantial additions to their geothermal infrastructure over the next decade and become a center of geothermal technology on the African continent.

 • : Most of ’s geothermal resources rest in national parks, leaving substantial regulatory barriers to its development.
 Despite the location of Costa Rican’s geothermal resource the government plans to introduce legislation that would open the Rincon de la Vieja National Park in Guanacaste for geothermal project development, a controversial proposal to environmentalists.
-Even so, the country’s top political leaders acknowledge climate change as an issue that will diminish the capabilities of their hydroelectric power plants, which accounts for most of ’s energy production.
+Even so, the country’s top political leaders acknowledge climate change as an issue that will diminish the capabilities of their hydroelectric power plants, which accounts for most of ’s production.

-• Japan: Since the Fukushima Daiichi nuclear disaster in 2012 the Japanese people and the Ministry of Economy, Trade and Industry (METI) are looking for clean and disaster-free alternatives to nuclear energy and are deregulating many previous burdensome barriers to geothermal development.
+• Japan: Since the Fukushima Daiichi nuclear disaster in 2012 the Japanese people and the Ministry of Economy, Trade and Industry (METI) are looking for clean and disaster-free alternatives to nuclear and are deregulating many previous burdensome barriers to geothermal development.
 Officials are looking to shorten lead time for development, a significant step to accelerated geothermal development.

 geothermal energy growth“In many developing economies there is a growing middle class driving a demand for affordable electrical capacity.
 In regions such as East Africa and Central America a lack of carbon based fuel resources lead to reliance on high cost/high CO2 emission imported fuel oil.
 Geothermal provides a preferred indigenous fuel source for a least cost baseload energy supply, providing the much needed increase in capacity.
 POWER Engineers/Galena Advisors is working in these regions to implement the lessons learned in the world geothermal industry with a goal of providing efficient and cost competitive power plants,” said Mike Long, Vice President, Galena Advisors.